axeonix/lessons/docs/lesson-12-Jul-2025.md

-# 12-Jul-2025: From Pride to Praise: The Journey of King Nebuchadnezzar (Revelations 19:9)
+# 12-Jul-2025: From Pride to Praise: The Journey of King Nebuchadnezzar (Daniel 4)

 **Opening Prayer**